17th November 2022

 Gathering the data, be it structured or unstructured is just one part of completing the Consumer Duty monitoring puzzle.

-Care must be given to not lose sight of the The best way to not get lost is to ensure your organisation has a clear data strategy in place.
+The best way to not get lost is to ensure your organisation has a clear data strategy in place.
 One which considers everything from how your data are governed all the way through to how you’ll distribute it and importantly how it can be used to inform Consumer Duty.
 Users of the data would be able to utilise self-serve reporting tools to pull and analyse the data.

 Ensuring you have a robust data governance policy in place is essential with cyber-attacks on the increase.
 This leads into the requirement for a dedicated team or function within the business that would own the data.
 This team would be responsible for maintaining and creating workstreams that can address concerns or areas of improvement that are gleaned from the analysis of both structured and unstructured data.